-I’m going to start this review off by saying the Venture Paragon splitboard for 2018 does not ride like a traditional Venture Snowboard and I mean that in the nicest of ways.
-What the Paragon offers is a freestyle friendly directional shape that rides more like a ripping twin stick.
+I’m going to start this review off by saying the Venture Paragon Splitboard does not ride like a traditional Venture Snowboard and I mean that in the nicest of ways.
+What the Paragon offers is a freestyle friendly directional shape that rides more like a ripping twin-stick.

-Venture Snowboards based in Silverton, Colorado made a return to the shred industry in 2017 after taking a year off from making boards.
-Snowboarders in Colorado and big mountain riders around the country have been eagerly awaiting the latest batch of boards from Venture so when the Paragon arrived I was stoked to see something that looked a little lighter and a little more nimble than some of the past hard charging models.
+Snowboarders in Colorado and big mountain riders around the country have been eagerly awaiting the latest batch of boards from Venture so when the Paragon arrived I was stoked to see something that looked a little lighter and a little more nimble than some of the past hard-charging models.

 Venture Paragon Splitboard Review